 UW has implemented an Information Technology and Cyber Security framework that is designed to safeguard all business and client information regardless of its classification.
 The design of the underlying security controls are in accordance with our legal requirements, with appropriate further technical measures and regular annual assessments to meet PCI DSS standards.
-These controls will be further enhanced based on a current initiative regarding ISO 27001 certification.
+These controls are being further enhanced as the Company progresses towards its goal of achieving ISO 27001 certification.